 This high performance PA6 FR material can also be used for electronics projects, its has a UL 94 V-2 rating starting at 0.8 mm, and it has a Glow Wire Flammability Index (GWFI) up to 960 °C.

 Glass-filled Nylon is a variation of Nylon, as it’s made out of polyamide powder and glass beads, thus it’s more durable and resistant than the standard Nylon PA 12.
-It is durable and strong and you can use it in cases that demand high thermal conditions or in applications that require particular high heat distortion temperature.
+It is 3D printed using Selective Laser Sintering, or SLS. is durable and strong and you can use it in cases that demand high thermal conditions or in applications that require particular high heat distortion temperature.
 Since its melting point is 176 °C (249 °F), this material is a great choice if you want to create objects that fit the requirements of the technical parts.
 Thus, it perfectly fits projects with technical requirements, as for example in the automotive industry where it’s used for the creation of final parts of car engines.

 Read more about the thermal properties of this material on the dedicated datasheet of Glass-filled Nylon.

 Titanium is a 3D printing material with excellent mechanical properties.
 Not only it’s very durable, lightweight, highly resistant to oxidation and acid, but it’s also resistant to heat.
 The melting point of titanium is extremely high (1660° C or 3260° F).

 For this reason, it is widely used in high-performance manufacturing applications, such as the Automotive, Aerospace, Medical industries.